DominicZahn/Project_Neo/docu/Exercise2.md

 > *One foot is under $z=0$ of `odom` and `base_footprint`.*

+> *What is the best way to do numerical integration? rt vs. precision*

+>

 ### 0.1 Knowledge gained
 #### 0.1.1 Fixing extrapolation error in Rviz
 - set to `\use_sim_time` param to `true`